krissshnaverrrma/Task-Management-APP/README.md

 # 🚀 Task Management System
 ## 📄 Description
-This is a robust **Task Management System (TMS)** designed to help individuals and teams manage their tasks efficiently.
+This is a **Task Management System (TMS)** designed to help individuals and teams manage their tasks efficiently.
 It provides a personalized, multi-tenant interface where users can view, create, update, and track their tasks, ensuring privacy and organization for each user.
 The application is hosted locally at **`http://127.0.0.1:5000/`** during development.
 ---
 ## ✨ Features